-TRF is our community running team, open to all ability levels.
-The team meets at 6 p.m. each Tuesday at the NAU outdoor track and Lumberjack Stadium.
+TRF is our community running group, open to all ability levels.
+We meet at 6 p.m. each Tuesday at the NAU outdoor track at Lumberjack Stadium during spring, summer, and fall.
+During the winter we move to the NAU indoor track at the Walkup Skydome

 > Please note: Youth 18 and under must also complete membership registration online, at no cost, by clicking the link above.
 Also note that TRF registration for youth in 5th-12th grades does not include our Kids Run Flagstaff youth program.
 For more information on Kids Run Flagstaff, click here.